majewski-jacek/Sololearn_Code_Coach-edabit_challenges/README.md

  - Bingo Check.py -> a program that takes a 5x5 2D list and returns True if it has at least one Bingo, and False if it doesn't.

+ - Imaginary Coding Interview.py a program that check if a candidate is qualified in an imaginary coding interview of an imaginary tech startup.

 ## IN-PROGGRES